GATECH-ECE-2025-Senior-Design/SpectroNet/src/software/README.md

 ### Console Arguments:

-- --noise: (default False) Whether or not to mix background noise into spoken digits.
+- --enable_noise [no value]: (default False) Whether or not to mix background noise into spoken digits.
-- --snr: (default None) If background noise is toggled, the signal-to-noise ratio between spoken digits and background noise.
+- --snr: (default None) If background noise is toggled, the signal-to-noise ratio between spoken digits and background noise (12 --> spoken digits are 12dB louder than background noise).
+- --crop [no value]: (default False) Whether to crop audio files and equally pad left and right with silence for the length of the clip to be equal to specified time period.
+Note that enabling cropping disables windowing, as all audio files become "square"
 - --windowing: (default "end") The windowing algorithm applied to the spectrograms to crop into square images.
+Choices: {"end", "mid"}
+- --sr: (default 8000) The sample rate in which the audio files are resampled to.
+- --spec_type: (default "simple") The type of spectrogram used in generating the dataset.
+Choices: {"simple", "cqt", "mel"}
+- --resolution: (default 96) The resolution of the generated spectrogram.
+Note that all spectrograms fed into the CNN are square images, with the vertical resolution being the number of bins and the horizontal resolution being the number of DFT/CQT taken.
+Hop length may have to be adjusted for the final square image to cover the correct amount of time (~0.5 seconds).
+- --dtype: (default int16) The datatype for the audio signal and all subsequent processing.
+Choices: {"int8", "int16", "int32", "float8", "float16", "float32"}
+- --time: (default 0.5) The amount of time that is FULLY included within a square spectrogram.
+This means that all samples within this period are both the leftmost and rightmost sample of a DFT sample within the square spectrogram.
+- --samples_per_dft: (default 256) The number of samples within any given DFT taken while generating the dataset.

 ### Usage